 1982 A Special Committee on Educational Support Personnel (often referred to as the “ESP Committee”) is established at the RA.
 The ESP Committee is authorized to advise the Board of Directors and recommend policies related to educational support personnel.

-1983 The RA establishes a number of at-large positions for ESPs on the Board of Directors proportional to the number of NEA ESP members during electionyears.
+1983 The RA establishes a number of at-large positions for ESP on the Board of Directors proportional to the number of NEA ESP members during electionyears.
 ESP members immediately run for the new at-large positions at the Representative Assembly and Nancy Marrone from Maine is elected as the first ESP at-large member of the NEA Board of Directors.

 1984-present ESP members increase their representation in governance through elected positions in both at-large and state-affiliate positions on the Board of Directors.
-ESPs are also increasingly appointed to key policy committees, including the Resolutions Committee, the Committee on Women’s Issues, and the Program and Budget Committee.
+ESP are also increasingly appointed to key policy committees, including the Resolutions Committee, the Committee on Women’s Issues, and the Program and Budget Committee.

 1986 The first annual NEA ESP Conference is held in Washington, D.C.